VBhojawala/vbhojawala.github.io/pages/python/04_Builtin_DataStructures/07_Deque.md

 #### remove(e)

-<p> Removes an element from the list.
+<p> Removes an element from the deque.
 In case of duplicate elements, it will remove only first occurrence of an element. </p>

 {% assign code_block = code_block | plus: 1 %}